 I regularly open my practice for ‘herb days’ for anyone who wants to know more about herbs, identify them and how to use them for everyday ailments.

 My main practice for the last twelve years has been in Bilston, Wolverhampton.
-Before that I was based in Erdington, Birmingham and now practice in both these areas.
+Before that I was based in Erdington, Birmingham.